 Introduction:

-The poultry sector is one of the most significant and rapidly growing sector of livestock which manifests financial wellbeing of individual as well as world economy.
-The increasing population results in higher food requirement wherein chickens help fulfill this need through their meat and eggs where poultry constitutes nearly 40 per cent of total meat produced globally.
+The poultry sector is one of the most significant and rapidly growing sector of livestock which manifests financial wellbeing of individual as well as world economy (kairalla et al., 2022a; 2022b; 2023).
+The increasing population results in higher food requirement wherein chickens help fulfill this need through their meat and eggs where poultry constitutes nearly 40 per cent of total meat produced globally (Alshelmani et al., 2024; Kairalla and Alshelmani, 2025).
 In recent years, rising feed costs, growing consumer preferences for antibiotic free meat and global emphasis on ecofriendly livestock practices have driven the search for affordable, sustainable and health promoting poultry feed ingredients.
-Feed represents 70 per cent of overall production expenditures in broiler rearing, and thus the exploration of alternative, locally situated, and nutritionally desirable feed sources is a major concern for poultry farmers and scientists.
+Feed represents 70 per cent of overall production expenditures in broiler rearing, and thus the exploration of alternative, locally situated, and nutritionally desirable feed sources is a major concern for poultry farmers and scientists (Alshelmani et al., 2021).

 In broiler production, the incorporation of agro-industrial by-products as a feed source has resulted for potential to decrease in feed cost, enhancing digestive health and contributing to sustainable farming practices.
-By-products like rice bran, wheat bran, molasses, fruit peels, oilseed cakes, fishmeal, fruit peels and pulp residues makes a suitable option as a partial replacement for conventional feed stuffs or serve as an functional additives.
-Moreover, certain by-products contain bioactive compounds such as antioxidants, prebiotics, probiotics, flavonoids and phenolic compounds which assists in improving gut health, immune response and potentially reducing the need for synthetic growth promoters.
+By-products like rice bran, wheat bran, molasses, fruit peels, oilseed cakes, fishmeal, fruit peels and pulp residues make a suitable option as a partial replacement for conventional feed stuffs or serve as an functional additives.
+Moreover, certain by-products contain bioactive compounds such as antioxidants, prebiotics, probiotics, flavonoids and phenolic compounds which assists in improving gut health, immune response and potentially reducing the need for synthetic growth promoters (Alshelmani et al., 2013; Alshelmani, 2015).

 Till recent past years one such underutilized resource is the cashew apple due to its perishability and astringency.
 However, when properly processed, it can serve as an excellent supplement in animal diets.
 Cashew apple is the flesh, edible pseudo-fruit of cashew tree (Anacardium occidentale).
 In which the cashew apple is commonly discarded as whole during cashew nut processing.
 The cashew apple is rich in fermentable sugars, vitamin C, polyphenols tannins and minerals.
 Its highly nutritional and medicinal value makes it a potential material for livestock feed especially in broiler diets where alternative energy and functional ingredients are in demand.